Already have an account?

 Consider Alternative Working Situations

 With modern technology, we are able to work anywhere in the world.
-The global Covid-19 situation is up to this moment changing our reality and the world we live in and job search is not an exception.
+The global Covid-19 situation is still changing our reality and the world we live in.
+The field of job search is no exception.
 However, it’s not the time to come to a standstill with your career development but to use this digital movement in your favour.
 Since the number of people working remotely is on the rise now more than ever before due to the Covid-19 crisis, there are clearly many benefits for the employees themselves, including more flexibility and boosting productivity.
-There are benefits for the employer too - including saving money on office space, as well as having a wider pool of applicants.
+There are benefits for the employer, too - including saving money on office space, as well as having a wider pool of applicants.

-The most common careers that allow you to work remotely are IT, Graphic Design, Customer Support and Translation & Localisation.
-However, working remotely is not limited to these fields.
+The most common careers that allow you to work remotely are IT, Graphic Design, Customer Support, Translation & Localisation, Copywriting, Blogging - and more!
+Working remotely is not limited to these fields.
 It is always worth researching work from home and remote options to make sure you aren’t missing out on any opportunities!

 Consider New Career Paths

 Many people think they are limited to one career in their life.
 If you feel your career path is taking you nowhere, you are lacking drive and passion or the industry you work in is suffering from the Coronavirus outbreak, don’t be scared of change!
 The truth is, nowadays, people are expected to change careers 4-7 times in a lifetime.
 Whilst this is a big decision to make and should be carefully considered, it is encouraging for those feeling reluctant to change careers for fear of lack of job opportunities.